OliHickie/oompah-brass-main/README.md

 ### Technologies Used

-I decided to use **bootstrap 4** to provide a simple structure across all media widths, and to keep intuitive navigation, especially on small screens and mobiles.
+I decided to use [bootstrap 4] (https://getbootstrap.com) to provide a simple structure across all media widths, and to keep intuitive navigation, especially on small screens and mobiles.
-**Git** and **Github** were used for version control.
+**Git** and [Github] (https://github.com) were used for version control.
 I used the following resources for the dynamic/media elements:

-* **Feedwind** - used to create the diary, which is updated via the band's google calendar
+* [Feedwind] (https://feed.mikle.com) - used to create the diary, which is updated via the band's google calendar
-* **Youtube** - I embedded Youtube videos via the youtube app to avoid any browser compatibility issues
+* [Youtube] (https://youtube.com) - I embedded Youtube videos via the youtube app to avoid any browser compatibility issues
-* **Soundcloud** - The band had a playlist on soundcloud showcasing their track so I embedded a soundcloud player
+* [Soundcloud] (https://soundcloud.com) - The band had a playlist on soundcloud showcasing their track so I embedded a soundcloud player

 ### Deployment

-The site was initially deployed on GitHub Pages without a custom domain so that it could be sent to the client for approval before taking over their existing domain.
+The site was initially deployed on [GitHub Pages] (https://pages.github.com/) without a custom domain so that it could be sent to the client for approval before taking over their existing domain.
-Once approved for deployment, I used Github pages with the band's domain name, together with **Cloudflare** where I adjusted the A and CNAME records.
-I then updated the name server information on the band's domain name provider, GoDaddy.
-I set up **Google Site Verification** in order to keep track of the site's performance using **Google Webmaster tools**.
+Once approved for deployment, I used Github pages with the band's domain name, together with [Cloudflare] (https://cloudflare.com) where I adjusted the A and CNAME records.
+I then updated the name server information on the band's domain name provider, [GoDaddy] (https://uk.godaddy.com/).
+I set up **Google Site Verification** in order to keep track of the site's performance using [Google Webmaster tools] (https://www.google.com/webmasters/#?modal_active=none).
 The site is live at www.oompahbrass.com